Christina's Cucina

 San Francisco loves me!

 How do I know?
-Well, if you knew my luck with travelling and the weather, you’d know that my presence has brought desperately needed rainstorms to parched Italian soil on more than one occasion.
+Well, if you knew my luck with traveling and the weather, you’d know that my presence has brought desperately needed rainstorms to parched Italian soil on more than one occasion.

 You’d be savvy to the fact that during my 9 week trip to Europe, the weather was brilliant in England while I was in Scotland.
 Once I arrived in England, the sun decided to shine upon Scotland instead.
-I honestly didn’t really see the sunshine until I reached Sicily, half way through my trip.
+I honestly didn’t really see the sunshine until I reached Sicily, half way through my trip!

 I seem to have a knack for having bad weather follow me when I travel, except when I go to San Francisco.